MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-power-bi-app.md

 # Analyze and Monitor Telemetry with Power BI

-To make it simple to analyze Business Central telemetry, we've developed a Power BI app available from Microsoft Appsource.
-The app is free and open source but requires Power BI pro licenses to use.
+To make it simple to analyze Business Central telemetry, we've developed two Power BI apps available from Microsoft Appsource.
+One app is for telemetry on environments, the other one is for telemetry on apps/extensions (the telemetry defined in app.json).
+Both apps are free and open source but requires Power BI pro licenses to use.

-The app consists of four reports:
+Each app consists of four reports:
 - Usage
 - Errors
 - Performance
 - Administration

-## Get the app
+## Get the apps

+### App on Environment Telemetry
-To install or update the app, go to [https://aka.ms/bctelemetryreport](https://aka.ms/bctelemetryreport) and select **Get it now**.
+To install or update the app for _environment telemetry_, go to [https://aka.ms/bctelemetryreport](https://aka.ms/bctelemetryreport) and select **Get it now**.

 You'll first have to sign in to Microsoft AppSource using your Power BI account name and password, if you aren't already signed in.
 Follow the online instructions to get the app installed in Power BI.